 2) Then there is the website of the Australian Flying Disc Association, www.afda.com (this is our National Sporting Organisation) they take care of insurance, membership databases and event hosting registration systems.
 Every tournament and league has a unique registration page specific to that event only.
 You are not registered for an event unless you appear on the registration page for each league and tournament via this site.

-3) Lastly there is the World Flying Disc Federation (WFDF) website, rules.wfdf.org (our international governing body).
-This site will be visited less frequently but it is where players will be directed to in order to get their rules accreditation (more on this later in the help guide).
+3) Lastly, there is the World Flying Disc Federation (WFDF) website, rules.wfdf.org (our international governing body).
+This site will be visited less frequently but it is where players will be directed to, to get their rules accreditation (more on this later in the help guide).

 How to register a team for League?

 Firstly all players on your team will need to become a member of WA Ultimate.
 Becoming a member is simple and free, each player needs to head to www.afda.com and join, see the link "How to become a member" below for more information.
 Once you are a member you can then either create a new team for a league, see How to enter a team, or you can register for an existing team, see How to register as an individual in an existing team.
 If you are the Captain or an Administrator of the team you will be able to add players to your roster using the email address they used when signing up, or simply by typing in their full name.
 To do this you will need to be logged into the AFDA website using your membership.
 Links for each leagues registration page can be found on the WA Ultimate website or you can search for them on the AFDA website.
 "How to" manuals are below to assist with registration:

 Team Role Requirements

 To help us contact the right people when required the following roles must be designated on the registration system

 - Captain (main team contact for fixtures, finalising the registration process, payments, assuring their team is present and ready to play each week)

 Teams may appoint an Administrator or Team Manager role on the registration system to be the contact for team payments or be able to make changes to the team roster (if this is not specified then the default contact is the Captain).